-Assignment # 3: 1st Draft Project Management Plan
+Assignment # 3: Draft Project Management Plan

-Due: May 13th e-mail to Amy by midnight.
+Draft 1, Due: May 7th post to moodle by 8:00am.
 This is detailed in Cooke & Tate.
-It will include a revised scope of work and generally includes the following points: project description, project deliverables, client's mission statement and org chart, definitions and acronyms, benchmarks or major milestones, boundaries of the project (assumptions, dependencies, and constraints), external interfaces/outside pressures/stakeholder considerations, client's project team member identification and qualifications, roles and responsibilities of each team member, measures of project success, sample team charter for client's team members, project schedule, data collection plan, budget, risk management plan, communication plan, change management plan, quality control and quality assurance plan, transition and closure plan (How will you transfer the project plan to the client in such a way that it is implementable?), project team commitment, and management endorsement.
-This means you will need to receive "buy-in" from your client on this assignment.
-Submit to client on due date and ask for approval and feedback by May 17th.
+It will include a revised scope of work and generally includes the following points: project description, project deliverables, client's mission statement and org chart, definitions and acronyms, benchmarks or major milestones, boundaries of the project (assumptions, dependencies, and constraints), external interfaces/outside pressures/stakeholder considerations, client's project team member identification and qualifications, roles and responsibilities of each team member, measures of project success, sample team charter for client's team members, project schedule, data collection plan, budget, risk management plan, communication plan, change management plan, quality control and quality assurance plan, transition and closure plan (How will you transfer the project plan to the client in such a way that it is implementable?), project team commitment, and management.
+Submit to client on due date and ask for feedback by May 16th.
+Draft 2, Due: May 21st post to moodle by 5:00pm.
+Incorporate feedback from 1st draft and apply readings where appropriate.
+Send to client on due date and ask for feedback by May 28th.

-Assignment #4: 2nd Draft Project Management Plan
+Assignment #4: Final Presentation & Final Project Management Plan